Cyber-Buzz/random/index.md

 										 <div class="portfolio-desc align-center">
 											<div class="folio-info">
 												<h5><a href="#">Blitzkrieg</a></h5>
-												<p>Develop a game that is visually stunning which gives a full-fat gaming experience and has a lasting impact on the player.
+												<p>Game Development.
+Develop a game that is visually stunning which gives a full-fat gaming experience and has a lasting impact on the player.
 Showcase your creativity.
 												</p>